elw1s/BrachioGraph-CPP-Implementation/README.md

 ## Overview

-This project includes the C++ implementation of the BrachioGraph library developed by Daniele Procida.
+This project includes the C++ implementation of the BrachioGraph library developed by [Daniele Procida](https://github.com/evildmp/BrachioGraph) which is written in Python.

-To view the project utilizing this library, click [here](https://github.com/evildmp/BrachioGraph).
+To view the project utilizing this library, click [here]([https://github.com/evildmp/BrachioGraph](https://github.com/elw1s/2DOF-Painter-Robot-Arm)).

 ## Installation